ddbrown30/swade-shape-changer/README.md

 ## Feedback

 Suggestions and feedback are appreciated.
-You can contact me on Discord at thechemist30 if you have any questions or comments.
+You can contact me on Discord in the [dedicated support thread](https://discord.com/channels/170995199584108546/1280219668715409503) or directly at thechemist30 if you have any questions or comments.

 To report a bug, please open a new issue [in the tracker](https://github.com/ddbrown30/swade-shape-changer/issues) or use the [Bug Reporter module](https://www.foundryvtt-hub.com/package/bug-reporter/)